top of page

 We are looking for motivated and creative undergraduate/PhD/postdocs to join our team!

-Organoid morphogenesis, with a focus on morphological landscape, optogenetics, tissue mechanics and mechanochemical coupling
+3. Chiral morphogenesis, with a focus on chiral symmetry breaking in marine embryos, morphological landscape of organoids, optogenetics, tissue mechanics and mechanochemical coupling

 Postdocs.
 Please email Tzer Han directly with CV and a short statement of interest.
 We welcome applicants from diverse and international background.